liquiidio/AtomicMarketApiClient/README.md

  ```
  ### Unity Examples

- Our unity packages comes with examples to help you get started as quickly as possible.
+ Our unity packages come with examples to help you get started as quickly as possible.

 An example showing the result for searching for a sale with ID #105106129